rare-magma/ufd-exporter/README.md

 ```

 ## Exported metrics

+The UFD API call period is limited to the last 14 days by default.

 - pX: The energy consumption in kWh for the corresponding period type
 - hour: The datetime corresponding to the consumption above